CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 Update: 9-9-2025 6:06PM EST -
 Testing continues to go smoothly on v1.5

-There has been a very large number of changes applied behind the scenes to the original logic of the game.
+There have been a very large number of changes applied behind the scenes to the original logic of the game.
 Not much remains of BasDev's original code (asside from how save files opperate)

 Any bugs that are found are quickly corrected & an updated EBOOT.PBP is applied to this branch.